Tajiks: Etymology

 According to John Perry (Encyclopaedia Iranica):

 The most plausible and generally accepted origin of the word is Middle Persian tāzīk 'Arab' (cf. New Persian tāzi), or an Iranian (Sogdian or Parthian) cognate word.
 The Muslim armies that invaded Transoxiana early in the eighth century, conquering the Sogdian principalities and clashing with the Qarluq Turks (see Bregel, Atlas, Maps 8–10) consisted not only of Arabs, but also of Persian converts from Fārs and the central Zagros region (Bartol'd [Barthold], "Tadžiki," pp. 455–57).
 Hence the Turks of Central Asia adopted a variant of the Iranian word, täžik, to designate their Muslim adversaries in general.
 For example, the rulers of the south Indian Chalukya dynasty and Rashtrakuta dynasty also referred to the Arabs as "Tajika" in the 8th and 9th century.
 By the eleventh century (Yusof Ḵāṣṣ-ḥājeb, Qutadḡu bilig, lines 280, 282, 3265), the Qarakhanid Turks applied this term more specifically to the Persian Muslims in the Oxus basin and Khorasan, who were variously the Turks' rivals, models, overlords (under the Samanid Dynasty), and subjects (from Ghaznavid times on).
 Persian writers of the Ghaznavid, Seljuq and Atābak periods (ca. 1000–1260) adopted the term and extended its use to cover Persians in the rest of Greater Iran, now under Turkish rule, as early as the poet ʿOnṣori, ca. 1025 (Dabirsiāqi, pp. 3377, 3408).
 Iranians soon accepted it as an ethnonym, as is shown by a Persian court official's referring to mā tāzikān "we Tajiks" (Bayhaqi, ed.
 Fayyāz, p.
 594).
 The distinction between Turk and Tajik became stereotyped to express the symbiosis and rivalry of the (ideally) nomadic military executive and the urban civil bureaucracy (Niẓām al-Molk: tāzik, pp. 146, 178–79; Fragner, "Tādjīk.
 2" in EI2 10, p.
 63).The word also occurs in the 8th-century Tonyukuk inscriptions as tözik, used for a local Arab tribe in the Tashkent area.
 These Arabs were said to be from the Taz tribe, which is still found in Yemen.
 In the 7th-century, the Taz began to Islamize the region of Transoxiana in Central Asia.

 According to the Encyclopaedia of Islam, however, the oldest known usage of the word Tajik as a reference to Persians in Persian literature can be found in the writings of the famous Persian poet and Islamic scholar Jalal ad-Din Rumi.
-The 15th-century Turkic-speaking poet Mīr Alī Šer Navā'ī who lived in the Timurid empire also used Tajik as a reference to Persians.
+The 15th-century Turkic-speaking poet Mīr Alī Šer Navā'ī, who lived in the Timurid Empire, also used Tajik as a reference to Persians.

 Location

-The Tajiks are the principal ethnic group in most of Tajikistan, as well as in northern and western Afghanistan, though there are more Tajiks in Afghanistan than in Tajikistan.
-Tajiks are a substantial minority in Uzbekistan, as well as in overseas communities.
-Historically, the ancestors of the Tajiks lived in a larger territory in Central Asia than now.
+The Tajiks are the principal ethnic group in most of Tajikistan, as well as in northern and western Afghanistan, although there are more Tajiks in Afghanistan than in Tajikistan.
+Tajiks also constitute a substantial minority in Uzbekistan, as well as in overseas communities.
+Historically, the ancestors of the Tajiks inhabited a larger territory in Central Asia than they do today.